 Hit Enter to search or Esc key to close

-The park can be reached by both road and air.
+The park can be reached by road and by air.
 Driving is rewarding, as much of Karamoja, like Kidepo itself, is a vast and unspoiled wilderness.
 However, road conditions are sometimes poor and a 4WD vehicle is essential.

 By Road Transport